 a.
 Elimination of condensation

 In the summertime, the opposite effect takes place when the interior is air-conditioned.
 However, in sharp contrast to the case of interior insulation (if the inner sides of the walls are not finished) the condensation (if any) will be visible and can be quickly removed.
-Needless to repeat, that:
+Needless to repeat,:

-- If you won’t use the A/C (most likely scenario in an off-grid environment) the indoor temperature will be rather similar to the outdoor one (windows opened) or higher (windows closed), so there will be no condensation, or it will be negligible.
+- If you won’t use the A/C (a most likely scenario in an off-grid environment) the indoor temperature will be rather similar to the outdoor one (windows opened) or higher (windows closed), so there will be no condensation, or it will be negligible.

-Summarizing: No condensation, no consequences (rot, mold, mildew….) and so no (or less) headaches!
+Summarizing: No condensation, no consequences (rot, mold, mildew….) and so no (or fewer) headaches!

 b.
 More interior space